Ramesh-R05/cci-now-site/README.md

  - cobertura reporter produces an xml file that the coverage app running on the TV screens use
  - html reporter produces the browsable html report in the coverage folder. teamcity is configured to pick this up as a build artefact.
 - the mocha command is short as defaults provide most functionality. it automatically looks in the test folder for tests. the recursive switch tells it to look in all sub folders as well. the check-leaks switch will tell you if it find global variables with leaky state across tests.

+### test:ci

+- runs unit tests with additional xunit mocha reporter used for Shippable CI.

 ### test:unit